sixeyed/docker-windows-workshop/slides/sections/swarm-services.md

 _ Update the image for the `pinger` service: _

 ```
-docker service update --image microsoft/windowsservercore pinger
+docker service update --detach `
+  --image  mcr.microsoft.com/windows/servercore:ltsc2019 pinger
 ```

-> This replaces the container image.
+> This updates the container image.
 The start command is still the same, so when new tasks start, they will run the original command.

 ---